-The indications of [C], [MI], [V], [SS], [H], and [MS] reflect which University General Education goals are satisfied by each Advanced Credit course.
-Courses that satisfy more than one goal are so designated and may be counted for all of the indicated goals.
+The indications of [C], [MI], [V], [SS], [H], and [MS] reflect which university general education goals are satisfied by each Advanced Credit course.
+Courses that satisfy more than one goal, as designated, may be counted for all of the subject areas listed.

 Art | Biology | Business | Chemistry | Communication

 English | Foreign Languages and Literatures | History